pmean/build-website/text/16/evidence-of-bias.md

 - Critical appraisal
 - Randomization
 output: html_document
+page_update: complete
 ---

 ![Figre 1.
 Exceprt from website](http://www.pmean.com/new-images/16/evidence-of-bias01.png)

 <div class="notes">

 When I wrote a book about Evidence Based Medicine back in 2006, I talked about empirical evidence to support the use of certain research methodologies like blinding and allocation concealment.
 Since that time, many more studies have appeared, more than you or I could easily keep track of.
 Thankfully, the folks at the Agency for Healthcare Research and Quality commissioned a report to look at studies that empirically evaluate the bias reduction of several popular approaches used in randomized trials.
 These include

 + selection bias through randomization (sequence generation and allocation concealment);